The Divine Charter of Human Rights

 The Right to Justice

 Justice is the essence of faith.
 The universe is a manifestation of perfect justice.
-Islam commands its followers to keep justice always above one's interests.
+Therefore, Islam commands its followers to keep justice consistently above one's interests.

 "O YOU who have attained to faith!
-Be ever steadfast in your devotion to God, bearing witness to the truth in all equity; and never let the hatred of any-one lead you into the sin of deviating from justice.
-Be fair; this is closest to being God-conscious.
+Be ever steadfast in your devotion to God, bearing witness to the truth in all equity, and never let the hatred of anyone lead you into the sin of deviating from justice.
+To be fair, this is closest to being God-conscious.
 And remain conscious of God: verily, God is aware of all that you do."
 (5:8)

 "BEHOLD, God enjoins justice, and the doing of sound, and generosity towards [one's] fellow-men; and He forbids all that is shameful and all that runs counter to reason, as well as envy; [and] He exhorts you [repeatedly] so that you might bear [all this] in mind."
 (16:90)